 Our AMST subsidiary, which operates our Silver Towne Mint, depends on critical pieces of equipment which may be out of service occasionally for scheduled upgrades or maintenance or as a result of unanticipated failures or business interruptions.
 AMST's facilities are subject to equipment failures and the risk of catastrophic loss due to unanticipated events such as fires, earthquakes, accidents or violent weather conditions.
 AMST has insurance to cover certain of the risks associated with equipment damage and resulting business interruption, but there are certain events that would not be covered by insurance, and there can be no assurance that insurance will continue to be available on acceptable terms.
+One such casualty event recently occurred as a result of a tornado, which although covered by insurance, temporarily interrupted operations at the mint.

 AMST's ability to continue to expand the scope of its services and customer base depends in part on its ability to increase the size of its skilled labor force.
 In the past, the demand for skilled personnel has been high and the supply limited.
-The inability to employ or retain skilled technical personnel could adversely affect AMST's operating results.
+The inability to employ or retain skilled technical personnel could constrain AMST's operations and its growth opportunities.